 RFID stands for radio frequency identification.
 However, “RFID” refers specifically to systems that use materials with an embedded radio tag and antenna that can be read—and often written to—without a physical, line-of-sight scan.

-RFID can be helpful.
+RFID tags can be helpful.
 At the receiving dock, you could use RFID to “read” an entire inbound pallet at once without having to scan each carton.
-But that assumes your customer is labeling the pallet with RFID, you have a compatible system to read their tags, and your software can both access the customer’s data table and import the details into your system.
+But that assumes your customer is labeling the pallet with RFID tags, you have a compatible system to read their tags, and your software can both access the customer’s data table and import the details into your system.
 Another customer may use a different type of RFID tag that your equipment might not be able to read.

 Despite the infamous Wal-Mart mandate of 2003, RFID has not become ubiquitous in the supply chain.
 It has, however, found many adherents in manufacturing, healthcare and retail.
 You can read a good recap of the Wal-Mart RFID story ten years later here.

 When someone contacts us about Cadre’s warehouse management system (Cadence WMS) and RFID, most of the time they are really asking about the radio frequency (RF) scanning of barcodes.

 Scanning and Barcodes

 The early history of barcoding is not that different from the history of RFID to date.
 Invented in the 1950s, the first barcode was scanned in a grocery store pilot in Ohio in 1974.
 But it wasn’t until the Universal Product Identification Code (UPIC) was developed and the equipment installed at mass merchants in the 1980s that the transformation began.